AavulaTharun/Inverse-kinematic-modeling-using-robo-analyzer-/README.md

 ### RESULTS :
-The inverse kinematics using DH parameters for a 3 dof planer and 3 dof articulated robot using roboanalyzer has been analyzed.
+Thus,the inverse kinematics using DH parameters for a 3 dof planer and 3 dof articulated robot using roboanalyzer is analysed and the graph of joint angle for a given input end effector position is plotted.